 - Choose meatless or vegetarian meals;

-- Take a few seconds to sort your waste and place it in the appropriate containers.
+- Take a few seconds to sort your waste and bringing it to the sorting stations or place it in the appropriate containers.

 Frequently asked questions